 reflect light down the eyepiece tube as you're looking through it.

-Chances are, you'll see something like this on your first peek if you've
+Chances are, you'll see something like the image above on your first peek if

-never aligned your optics before, or if you've re-installed mirrors after a
+you've never aligned your optics before, or if you've re-installed mirrors

 In this and the following images, the black circle and black